gep-methods/gep268/README.md

   make deploy
   ```

-  This is using the `Makefile` to clean, build and deploy the webpage directly to
+  This is using the `Makefile` to clean, build and deploy the webpage directly
-  `/afs/ir/class/gep268/WWW`.
+  to `/afs/ir/class/gep268/WWW`.
+You can check the site's *Page Last Modified*
+  at the bottom of the home site to confirm the update

 ## Some notes

- - We have a *Page last modified: * prompt at the footer of the main page.
+ - We have a *Page last modified:* prompt at the footer of the main page.
 This
    is to know if deployments are up to date.
 Unfortunately, Jekyll doesn't
    offer an easy way to just do that for us, so we created `./update_date.sh`
    to change the page of the `index.md` file alone and modify the variable in